-School districts, boards, and administrators may not understand implications of SE inaction, yet are involved in decision-making regarding school health services102 and accountable for school activities and outcomes.103 SNs have a critical role in influencing best practices.
-However, misperceptions regarding their role, scope of practice, and expertise may influence school boards and administrators to economize by not employing RNs or hindering their practice through autocratic leadership.103 SNs must adhere to state nurse practice acts and educational statutes while navigating administrator management styles and authority.^{102,104} In schools without SNs, resistance by administrators due to training time, resources, and lack of understanding and commitment to best practices may be exacerbated.
+FIGURE 3.
+High-performance professional interaction model for building administrator and SN to optimize student health, well-being, safety, and achievement.
+Used with permission from Davis and Lynch.
+105 making regarding school health services 104 and accountable for school activities and outcomes.
+105 SNs have a critical role in influencing best practices.
+However, misperceptions regarding their role, scope of practice, and expertise may influence school boards and administrators to economize by not employing RNs or hindering their practice through autocratic leadership.
+105 SNs must adhere to state nurse practice acts and educational statutes while navigating administrator management styles and authority.
+104,106 In schools without SNs, resistance by administrators due to training time, resources, and lack of understanding and commitment to best practices may be exacerbated.